Function (mathematics): Specialized notations

+Functions of more than one variable

+In some cases the argument of a function may be an ordered pair of elements taken from some set or sets.
+For example, a function f can be defined as mapping any pair of real numbers $(x, y)$ to the sum of their squares, $x^2 + y^2$.
+Such a function is commonly written as $f(x, y)=x^2 + y^2$ and referred to as "a function of two variables".
+Likewise one can have a function of three or more variables, with notations such as $f(w,x, y)$, $f(w,x, y, z)$.

 Other terms

-A function is often also called a map or a mapping, but some authors make a distinction between the term "map" and "function".
+A function may also be called a map or a mapping, but some authors make a distinction between the term "map" and "function".
 For example, the term "map" is often reserved for a "function" with some sort of special structure (e.g. maps of manifolds).
-In particular map is often used in place of homomorphism for the sake of succinctness (e.g., linear map or map from G to H instead of group homomorphism from G to H).
+In particular map may be used in place of homomorphism for the sake of succinctness (e.g., linear map or map from G to H instead of group homomorphism from G to H).
 Some authors reserve the word mapping for the case where the structure of the codomain belongs explicitly to the definition of the function.

 Some authors, such as Serge Lang, use "function" only to refer to maps for which the codomain is a subset of the real or complex numbers, and use the term mapping for more general functions.

 In the theory of dynamical systems, a map denotes an evolution function used to create discrete dynamical systems.
 See also Poincaré map.

 Whichever definition of map is used, related terms like domain, codomain, injective, continuous have the same meaning as for a function.